brandonmailhiot/SynthJS/README.md

 ### Methods
 __melody.update(obj)__
-Update current properties of the Offbeat instance.
+Update current properties of an Offbeat instance.

 __melody.play()__
 Output audio through a single audio context, which closes after the last oscillator node ends, or on stop().